fouliex/SelfDrivingCarFindingLaneLine/README.md

 # Potential shortcomings with the pipeline

-The pipeline will fail if
+The pipeline will not work:

-1. The car makes a sharp turn, there may not be a lot of marking lanes for identification
+1. If the car makes a sharp turn, there may not be a lot of marking lanes for identification
 2. Sunny sun light on the road may create high contrast on the road therefore causing low lane markings.
 3. Pot hole on the road may seem like lane mark therefore the identification of lane might be incorrect